 Chapter Summary

-The purpose of this chapter is to inform the completion of the total expenditure worksheets, which cover each TO.
+The purpose of this chapter is to inform the completion of the total expenditure worksheets, which cover each Licensee.

 Introduction

 3.1.
 The purpose of the worksheets in this area is to report projected load related expenditure information at various levels of granularity to enable Ofgem to fully understand the relationships with proposed outputs.